puutaro/CommandClick/md/developer/js_interface/jsArgs.md

 # JsArgs

 This interfce pass argment to script.
-Mainly, this interface is used with button `setVariable` option.
+Mainly, this interface is used with 'BTN' option in `setVariable` .

 ```js.js